Squareyards Logo

 1. Assess Your Budget and Financial Readiness

-Determine your total budget by factoring in the flat cost, stamp duty (4–7% depending on state), registration charges (1%), GST for under-construction properties (5%), and home loan EMI capacity.
-Use SquareYards’ Home Loan EMI Calculator to estimate monthly outflows.
+When planning to buy a flat in India, first determine your total budget by factoring in the flat cost, stamp duty (4–7% depending on the state), registration charges (1%), GST on under-construction properties (5%), and your home loan EMI capacity.
+If you are exploring how to buy a flat on loan, use SquareYards’ Home Loan EMI Calculator to estimate your monthly outflows before finalising the purchase.

 2. Get Home Loan Pre-Approval